thestarsgroup/uk-trading-tech-test/README.md

 ## Timescale

 Please time-box this exercise at about 3 hours.
 If you've spent more than that and you're still not finished, just submit what you have - we're more interested in what you have done, not what you haven't, nor do we want this to take up a huge amount of your time.
-It is more important to model a subset of functionality to a higher level of quality than to model all the functionality but to a lower level of quality
+It is more important to model a subset of functionality to a higher level of quality than to model all the functionality but to a lower level of quality.

 ## The Deliverable